Lapo Elkann: Car marketing and customization

 Elkann coordinated marketing for the Fiat Punto, Fiat Grande Punto, and Fiat 500.
 For Garage Italia Customs, an atelier that he founded in 2015, and that customizes cars, he was behind the Vintage Icon-e, the Fiat 500's electric car, and the Fiat Panda's electric versions, and also created a grass-like green Fiat 500, a golden Fiat 500 for Paco Rabanne, a special, limited edition in 1958 units of the Fiat 500 Spiaggina '58, and KarMasutra's Fiat 500 special edition.

 In 2011, Elkann worked with Gucci's creative director, Frida Giannini, on developing the Gucci Special Edition of the Fiat 500, and consulted with Ferrari, running Ferrari Tailor Made, which enables customers to customize their car.
-This was followed by the Abarth 500 Pied de Poule, which was acquired in 2020 for €37.700 euros from a Swiss investment vehicle launched by the Jalopy LTD fund.
+This was followed by the Abarth 500 Pied de Poule, which was acquired in 2020 for €37,700 from a Swiss investment vehicle launched by the Jalopy LTD fund.
 In 2015, he designed the Fiat 500X Black Tie.
 This was followed in 2016 by a special BMW i8 Futurism Edition, which was presented to BMW's design director Adrian van Hooydonk.